antarctica/ansible-mysql-server/README.md

 * Updating dependencies
 * Refactoring variables, all existing variables have been renamed to avoid confusion between OS users and MySQL users
+* Usernames for controller and app users, both OS and MySQL, are now configurable using variables
+* Controller and app MySQL users are now optional, though enabled by default

 ### 0.2.0 - October 2014